- Becoming a Donor

 - Independent review of fund contributions and distributions completed and reported to the community (no personal information will be shared)

-The following community leaders representing the diversity of the region are volunteering their time and resources to serve on the fund’s Oversight Committee.
+The following community leaders representing the diversity of the region volunteered their time and resources to serve on the fund’s Oversight Committee.

 Co-chair: Brother Raymond L. Fitz, S.M., Ph.D., former president of the University of Dayton